marouaidb/Java-jeu-2D-/README.md

-#  Country Classification Using Machine Learning-
+#  Country Classification Using Machine Learning

 ## Overview
 This project applies supervised machine learning techniques to classify countries as Developed or Developing using indicators from a dataset produced by the World Health Organization (WHO).